apple/foundationdb/design/Commit/How a commit is done in FDB.md

 * The commit proxy sends a request for commit version, with a request number.

-* - The request number is a monotonically increasing number per commit proxy.
+  - The request number is a monotonically increasing number per commit proxy.
   - This ensures for each proxy, the master will process the requests in order.

 * The master server waits until the request number is current.

   When the current request number is larger than the incoming request number

-  * If a commit version is already assigned to the incoming request number, return the commit version and the version that is immediately before the commit version (prevVersion).
+  * If a commit version is already assigned to the incoming request number, return the commit version and the previous commit version. (i.e. `prevVersion`)

   * Otherwise return `Never`